Skip to main content

 2 mentions Positive Neutral Negative

-• “The puzzles are a bit samey, with only a few mechanics to play with; it can be tedious to rinse and repeat the same three steps over and over again.”
+• “The puzzles are a bit samey, with only a few mechanics to play with.
+It could be tedious to rinse and repeat the same 3 steps over and over again.”

-• “The walking around feels tediously slow, but the real-time aiming while trying to take down scrambling enemies is enjoyably tense.”
+• “The walking around feels tediously slow, but the real-time aiming trying to down scrambling enemies is enjoyably tense.”

 • monetization